-Carrying world-renowned artists Rebecca Aldernet, and Will Rafuse, as well as local makers such as Shannon Gates, Melanie Koteff Backman, and Leigh Donovan, Paris Crew features both visual and musical art, and hosts a variety of events including live music and creative workshops.
+Carrying international artists Rebecca Aldernet, Peter Gough and Will Rafuse, as well as local artists such as Melanie Koteff Backman and Leigh Donovan, Paris Crew features both visual and musical art, and hosts a variety of events including live music and creative workshops.

 WHAT'S IN THE NAME?

 Exactly one week after Confederation, the freshly forged Dominion of Canada was thrust into the international spotlight on July 8, 1867.
 That day, on the banks of the Seine River amidst the glittering spectacle of the Paris Exposition, stunned spectators watched as the underdog team from Saint John, New Brunswick won the International Rowing Regatta, effectively defeating the favoured crews from Germany, France, and England.

 A place definitively shaped by its relationship to water, the port city of Saint John was built around maritime-reliant industries like fishing, shipping, and shipbuilding.
 Likewise, its people naturally took to the water for leisure activities.
 And so, while other countries decided to submit artwork and inventions to that year’s Paris Exposition, New Brunswick decided to play to its strengths and send a four-oared rowing team of three fishermen and a lighthouse keeper to represent them at this international event.